Castian999/Backrooms/README.md

 2025-11-09 : ⛔ 0 pomodoros | A day lost to procrastination — but awareness brings the will to rise again.
 2025-11-10 : ☑️ 1 pomodoro | Feynman review — rebuilding momentum through steady consistency.
 2025-11-11 : ☑️ 1 pomodoro | Feynman review — steady progress through focused repetition.
+2025-11-12 : ❌ 0 pomodoros | Lost the day to procrastination — self-awareness remains the key to recovery.